 “We declared ourselves independent from Unity,” Miskatos repeated.
 “It was a unanimous decision made by the Councilors.”

 “Isn’t it what you did, on a larger scale?”
 Miskatos asked.
 “And Orean?
 They did it, didn’t they?”

 “I ran,” Roman said.
-“They chased me all the way to Lyryma.
-And if they ever catch me, I’ll be executed on the spot.
-And Orean — they were separate from Unity from the start.
-Unity still hates that.
+“They chased me all the way to Lyryma and if they ever catch me, I’ll be executed on the spot.
+Orean, they were separate from Unity from the start.
+Unity still hates them for it.
 They won’t just let you go.”

-“Not without a fight, but that, we’re willing to give,” Councilor Demapoulos said.
-He was a spindly man with light, striking eyes.
-Currently, those eyes were fixed unblinkingly on Roman.
+“Not without a fight, but that, we’re willing to give,” Councilor Zerelis said.
+Beside him, Councilor Demapoulos — a spindly man with light, striking eyes — nodded.

-“I’m unclear on something,” Leandros said, pulling the Councilors’ attention away from Roman.
-Out of the corner of his eye, Leandros saw Roman breathe a sigh of relief.
+“I’m unclear on something,” Leandros said.
 “Why did you do it?
 You have to know how much trouble this is going to bring Histrios.
-Why would you put the city through that?
-What did Unity do?”
+Why put the city through that?
+What did Unity do to you?”

 “Unity wants to build a railway station,” Miskatos said.

 “Histrios’ location is convenient for them.
 They made it clear their intentions to build a railway station in the city, one that connects the provinces to a central rail line,” Miskatos explained.
 “We’re a quiet city, Lord Nochdvor, and we prefer it that way.
 Not only would this railway station change Histrios as we know it, it would destroy and industrialize our countryside, as well.
 The Chameus Province would become a wasteland.”

 Leandros thought of the beautiful paintings in the halls, the crystalline lakes he’d glimpsed on their way into the city.
 He couldn’t blame them for wanting to protect it.